nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

       username: Zm9v # base64 representation of 'foo' obtained in step 1
       password: YmFy # base64 representation of 'bar' obtained in step 1
     ```
 Save this in a file named `nms-basic-auth.yaml`.
 In the example, the namespace is `nginx-cluster-connector` and the secret name is `nms-basic-auth`.
 The namespace is the default namespace for the NGINX Cluster Connector.

-If you are using a different namespace, please change the namespace in the `metadata` section of the file.
+If you are using a different namespace, please change the namespace in the `metadata` section of the file above.
 Note that the cluster connector only supports basic-auth secret type in `data` format, not `stringData`, with the username and password encoded in base64.

-4. Deploy the Kubernetes secret created in step 2 to the Kubernetes cluster:
+6. Deploy the Kubernetes secret created in step 5 to the Kubernetes cluster:
     ```
     > kubectl apply -f nms-basic-auth.yaml
     ```

-   If you want to update the basic-auth credentials to NMS server in the future, update the `username` and `password` fields, and apply the changes by running the command again.
+If you need to update the basic-auth credentials to NMS server in the future, update the `username` and `password` fields, and apply the changes by running the command again.
 The NGINX Cluster Connector will automatically detect the changes and use the new username and password without redeploying the NGINX Cluster Connector.

-5. Download the deployment file [nginx-cluster.yaml](https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.1.1/examples/shared-examples/usage-reporting/cluster-connector.yaml).
-Edit the following under `args` section and then save the file:
+7. Download and save the deployment file [nginx-cluster.yaml](https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.1.1/examples/shared-examples/usage-reporting/cluster-connector.yaml).
+Edit the following under the `args` section and then save the file:
    ```
         args:
         - -nms-server-address=https://nms.example.com/api/platform/v1
         - -nms-basic-auth-secret=nginx-cluster-connector/nms-basic-auth
    ```

 The `-nms-server-address` should be the address of the NGINX Management Suite host.
 The `nms-basic-auth-secret` should be the namespace/name of the secret created in step 2, i.e `nginx-cluster-connector/nms-basic-auth`.
 For more information on the command-line flags, see [Configuration](#configuration).

-6. To deploy the Nginx Cluster Connector, run the following command to deploy it to your Kubernetes cluster:
+8. To deploy the Nginx Cluster Connector, run the following command to deploy it to your Kubernetes cluster:
    ```
    > kubectl apply -f cluster-connector.yaml
    ```